CumulusNetworks/docs/content/guides/NVUE Command Reference/Set-and-Unset-Commands/BGP-Set-and-Unset-Commands.md

 ## nv set vrf \<vrf-id\> router bgp address-family ipv6-unicast redistribute static metric

-Configures the metric you want to use for the redistributed route.
+Configures the metric you want to use for the redistributed IPv6 route.
 You can specify `auto`, or a value between 0 and 4294967295.
 If you specify `auto`, the switch choses an appropriate value based on the type of route.

+The default setting is `auto`.

 ### Command Syntax